TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 }
 ```

-* Deal with error handling and round tripping another time
+The parsed value and format are applied to the cell, again ignoring error handling for now.

 # Cell Edit Mode

-* Once cell has focus, any text you type overwrites existing cell content, caret appears and cell gets additional outer outline in light blue (outside boundaries of cell)
+Real spreadsheets also allow you to edit cell content in place.
+The focused cell is either in display mode or edit mode.
+If you start typing text into a cell in display mode, it switches into edit mode with the new text overwriting the existing value.
+You can switch into edit mode and preserve the existing value by pressing `Enter`, double clicking or by using the *Formula* field.

-* Text saved when you move to another cell
+The changes are saved when you press `Enter` or move to another cell.
+Alternatively, press `Escape` to revert your changes.

-* Escape removes caret/light blue outline and goes back to basic selection
-* Double click on cell -> edit mode
-  * Cell outlined with both dark blue and light blue highlights immediately, caret appears
-  * arrow keys move within text, all other keys work the same way as selected mode
-* Added `cellValue` and `editMode` state
+The implementation uses new `cellValue` and `editMode` state.

 ```ts
 const [cellValue, setCellValue] = React.useState("");
 const [editMode, setEditMode] = React.useState(false);
 ```

-* Edit mode controls whether focus sink input is hidden below cell or placed on top for in place editing of content
-* Added opaque background to cells as seeing text caret underneath cell contents when not in edit mode got confusing
+The `editMode` state controls whether the focus sink input field is hidden below the focused cell (display mode) or placed on top (edit mode).
+I changed the grid styling so that cells have an opaque background.
+It was too confusing seeing the text caret underneath the cell contents when in display mode.

-* Cell value is the string in the focus sink input
-* Value is empty string when not in edit mode, same as formula when in edit mode
+The `cellValue` state controls the value shown in the focus sink input field.
+The value is an empty string when in display mode and the same as *Formula* when in edit mode.

 ```ts
 function updateFormula(rowIndex: number, colIndex: number, editMode: boolean) {